The Consumer Subscription Roll-Up Opportunity

 Multi-Brand Vertical Platform — Match

-While I've noted throughout that the Consumer SaaS market — and the private equity opportunity related to it — is in its infancy, that's not entirely true.
-One company (Match Group in Dating) has been early to the opportunity in building a wholly owned portfolio of Consumer SaaS companies.
+While I've noted throughout that the Consumer Subscription market — and the private equity opportunity related to it — is in its infancy, that's not entirely true.
+One company (Match Group in Dating) has been early to the opportunity in building a wholly owned portfolio of Consumer Subscription companies.

 Match — who owns Tinder, Hinge, and OkCupid among many others — has spent the last 20 years building up a set of brands that cater to virtually every dating desire.
 The depth of expertise and data Match has developed via this strategy has enabled it to understand better than anyone else what features and experiences users across the portfolio are seeking (image 1 below) while its decentralization has given individual brands like Tinder (image 2) the ability to respond with agility and innovative ideas to meet their specific set of consumers where they are.

 Where else might this strategy work?
 My guess is that it will first be employed in the fitness space.
 We've already seen precedent in the brick and mortar boutique world with firms like Xponential Fitness expanding category by category.
 L Catterton's aforementioned play in the equipment market is another indicator that this may be the next domino to fall.

 Hub and Spoke — Spotify

 If you follow me on Twitter, you've seen a lot from me recently about Spotify and the opportunity they have to expand beyond music to subscription offerings that more broadly address the "Spoken Word" market.
 By nature of owning a platform with significant consumer demand and laddering from music to their now large play in podcasts, Spotify is upstream (data-wise) of a lot of different Consumer Subscription expansion opportunities that it can capture via M&A and new internally developed products.